 Let’s divide the topic of relevancy into 3 colors:

-Blue: This means the relevancy is COLD.
+This means the relevancy is COLD.
 There is no nothing even close on your website that the visitor might want to see.
 The interest they have is NOT discussed and thus they will leave.
+Cold traffic is typically the type that will never lead to high conversions.

-Red: This means hot.
+This means hot.
 Basically as relevant as it can possibly be which is where you want your website to be.
+There are 2 wa

 When people apply the first tip very well, many of them miss a necessary component to maximize this key and that’s a lack of content.